Jämtland dialects

-Jämtland dialects (endonym jamska /mis/; jämtska, jämtmål) are a group of North Germanic dialects spoken in the Swedish province of Jämtland.
+Jämtland dialects, or Jamtish (endonym: jamska /mis/; jämtska, jämtmål), are a group of North Germanic dialects spoken in the Swedish province of Jämtland.
 In the eastern part of Jämtland the dialects are transitional to those of Ångermanland.
 The dialect group is commonly regarded and treated as a single entity.
-Some people consider it a language separate from Swedish.
+The Glottolog project considers it a language separate from Swedish, placing it closest to Norrlandic.

 The dialects share many characteristics with Trøndersk — the dialect spoken to the west in Norwegian Trøndelag, and has historically sometimes been considered to be Norwegian in origin.
 The current view in Scandinavian dialectology, however, is that they belong in either the East or West Scandinavian branch.

 Name

 The local name for the dialects is jamska.
 There is, however, no common term for the dialects in English, and academic sources call them by various names, such as jamska, jämtska, Jämtish dialect, Jämtlandic dialect, Jämtland dialects or dialects of Jämtland.

 The endonym jamska is technically a definite form; the indefinite form jaamsk/jamske is rarely used.